MD2Korg/software.md2k.org/content/howto/mPerf/phone-setupS8a.md

 4) Select *Google* from the list of options.

-5) Enter your Google email address and password, then follow the on-screen instructions to complete the process.
+5) Enter your Google email address and password, then follow the on-screen instructions to complete setup.

 ## <a name="email"></a>Setting Up Your Work or Personal Email